 The OSLTF may only reimburse the lesser of the cost of repair, replacement value, or the difference between the value of the property before and after the damage.
-12 As calculated and paid by the RP/Claimants, the NPFC approves \$1,250.00, which was the replacement value of the vessel, but less than the repair costs.
-As such, the OSLTF may compensate the RP/Claimants for the amount paid for the damage in accordance with the OPA claims regulations.
+12 As calculated and paid by the RP/Claimants, the NPFC approves \$350.00 as the replacement value of the vessel, which was the value of the vessel before the spill but still less than cost of repair or difference in value before and after the injury.
+As such, the OSLTF may compensate the RP/Claimants for the amount paid in accordance with the OPA claims regulations.

-The NPFC determines that the RP/Claimants should be paid \$1,250.00 for the payment made to Mr. for damage to his vessel.
+The NPFC determines that the RP/Claimants should be paid \$350.00 for the payment made to Mr. for damage to his vessel.